julian-luminate/podcast/Cross-Platform_Podcast_Ranking_Methodology.md

 ## Overview

 This methodology creates a unified ranking system across four major podcast platforms: Spotify, YouTube, Amazon (Audible/Amazon Music), and iHeart Radio.
-The system balances raw audience reach with platform-specific difficulty to reflect both total market impact and achievement relative to platform constraints.
-Designed to identify the top 25 podcasts for Golden Globes eligibility consideration.
+The system uses a three-component weighted scoring approach that balances total consumption, platform-specific performance, and multi-platform presence.
+Designed to identify the top 25 podcasts for Golden Globes eligibility consideration based on comprehensive audience reach and engagement metrics.

 ## Data Sources